kasia-kobalczyk/kasia-kobalczyk.github.io/content/authors/admin/_index.md

     url: https://www.vanderschaar-lab.com

 # Short bio (displayed in user profile at end of posts)
-bio: Enthiusiastic about machine learning for healthcare and education.
-Striving to push forwards the fields quantitative epistemology, online decision-making and human-machine interaction.
+bio: Enthiusiastic about machine learning for healthcare and education with a human-centric approach.

 # Interests to show in About widget
 interests:
   - Machine Learning for Education and Healthcare
-  - Quantitative Epistemiology
+  - Human-machine interaction
   - Data- and reality-centric AI
   - Probabilistic Machine Learning
   - Quantitative Research